sld-columbia/esp-docker/README.md

 See the [instructions on the ESP website](https://www.esp.cs.columbia.edu/docs/setup/setup-guide/#docker).

-## How to creating the ESP Docker images
+## How to create the ESP Docker images

 ### CentOS 7